mvolkmann/MyUnixEnv/notes/GoNotes.md

 - have a fixed length
 - declare with `[length]type`
   - ex. `var rgb [3]int`
+  - placing the square brackets BEFORE the type comes from Algol 68
 - can initialize with values in curly braces
   - ex. `rgb := [3]int{100, 50, 234}`
 - can get the value at an index